DotKirito/Python-Programming-Training/README.md

 ### Usage

+It is important for the user to generate an API key from "https://www.livecoinwatch.com/tools/api" and update the class to use your API key, otherwise the program will break, generate the key, copy it and replace the "Paste_API_here" text on the class init function with your own key.

 For users who have little or limited knowledge of cryptocurrencies consider using the following list of tickers for input and using a random number for the amount of coins to test the program:

 - TRX